ppeble/s3-personal-backup/README.md

 This project assumes that you have already set up a user on your preferred S3-compatible host.

-The `dreamhost_personal_backup` binary requires the following information:
+The `s3_personal_backup` binary requires the following information:

 * backup target directories - specified via the `--targetDirs <dir>` flag or by setting the `PERSONAL_BACKUP_TARGETDIRS` env variable.
 Should be a comma separated list of full directory paths to back up.
 Ex: '/home/phil/documents,/home/phil/music,/home/phil/pictures'
 * S3 host - specified via the `--s3Host <host>` flag or by setting the `PERSONAL_BACKUP_S3HOST` env variable